By Maria Merola אריאל

 © Copyright Double Portion Inheritance, July 2007

-People often-times want to use Daniel 7:9-22 to insinuate that there are “Two Lords” on the throne in heaven or “Two YaHuWaHs.”
+Trinitarians often use Daniel 7:9-22 to insinuate that there are “Two Lords” on the throne in heaven or “Two YaHuWaHs.”

 But a thorough examination of the text will reveal something that most people have not noticed.
 Stay with me on this, and you will find out who these two elusive figures are.

-I use the term “elusive,” only because there are so many that are confused, as to the identity of who they are.
+I use the term “elusive,” only because there are so many that are confused, as to the identity of who “they” are.
 It is no mystery, once we reference the entire counsel of Scripture.

 The first thing you will notice, is that “The Ancient of Days” bears the same description as “The Son of Man” in Revelation 1:13-14.